 Focuses on the design, development, and construction documentation features of AutoCAD Architecture: the basic tool that the majority of students will need in their work.
 AutoCAD Architecture focuses on conceptual design in the sense of massing studies and space planning, as well as several advanced features for greater control over the program.
 Lab, Lecture.
-Credits: 3.
-Corequisite(s): 10-614-100-00 Architectural Principles.
+Credits: 3.Corequisite: 1061410000 Architectural Principles.